 The objects on our list have been discovered by divers and scientists, detectives and engineers, environmentalists and everyday city-dwellers.
-Underwater New York is interested in the stories that these objects evoke, in whatever form the stories take.
+Underwater New York publishes the stories that these objects evoke, in whatever form the stories take.
 What interests us is work as inspired as the waters are littered, work that takes us somewhere, makes us laugh, moves or surprises us, unmoors us, makes us think.
 Above all, Underwater New York is a work in progress, and we encourage submissions in any genre.
 Visit our submissions page to learn more.

 Subscribe to our SURFACED newsletter, a periodic update on featured stories, notification of upcoming events, and invitations to excursions exploring our city’s shores.

 Nicole Haroutunian, Editor: Nicole works as a museum educator and teaching artist.
 She is the author of the short story collection Speed Dreaming (Little A, 2015).
-Her writing has appeared or is forthcoming in Post Road, Tin House's Open Bar, HOW Journal, Newtown Literary, Vol. 1 Brooklyn, Two Serious Ladies, and Barnstorm, among other publications.
-She writes the book blog, Our Books Are Better Than We Are and is at work on a short story collection.
+Her writing has appeared or is forthcoming in Post Road, Tin House's Open Bar, HOW Journal, Newtown Literary, Vol. 1 Brooklyn, and elsewhere.
+She is also co-founder of the reading series Halfway There.
 She holds a BA from Vassar College and an MFA from Sarah Lawrence College.
 She lives in Woodside, Queens, on a street that was once a stream.

-Underwater New York gives special thanks to Dan Selzer for ongoing A/V and design support, to Jill Peterson for help with our website, to Adrian Kinloch for designing our logo and original site, and to Ben Greenman and Chris Bonanos for inspiration, and to Eric Fetherston for four years of server service, and for emailing Nicki the article that started it all.
+Underwater New York gives special thanks to Dan Selzer for ongoing A/V and design support, to Jill Peterson for help with our website, to Adrian Kinloch for designing our logo and original site, to Ben Greenman and Chris Bonanos for inspiration, and to Eric Fetherston for four years of server service, and for emailing Nicki the article that started it all.